Contacts

 Details

+The Prince Edward Island (PEI) Beverage Container Management System was established under the Beverage Containers Act (May 2008).
+The goal of this program is to increase the range of beverage options available to consumers, while diverting beverage containers from the landfill for recycling.
 Prince Edward Island has a stable deposit system for beer, wine, spirits and soft drinks.
 Returns flow back to retailers and depots alike.
 Starting in 1977, non-refillable containers for beer and soft drinks were banned in the province.
 However, that law was repealed in 2008.
-Wine and liquor must be sold in recyclable containers.
-4 Now all beverages must be sold in recyclable containers, subject to a partially refundable deposit.
-Beverages may not be sold if they are connected by plastic rings or any other connecting device which is not biodegradable or photodegradable
+Now all beverages (alcoholic and non-alcoholic) must be sold in recyclable containers, subject to a partially refundable deposit.
+Beverages may not be sold if they are connected by plastic rings or any other connecting device which is not biodegradable or photodegradable.9

 Non-alcoholic beverages